Glurge: A deceased mother finds a way to tell her son what their last dinner together meant to her.

 "How was your dinner date?"
 Asked my wife when I got home.

 "Very nice.
 Much more so than I could have imagined," I answered.

 A few days later, my mother died of a massive heart attack.
 It happened so suddenly that I didn't have a chance to do anything for her.
 Some time later, I received an envelope with a copy of a restaurant receipt from the same place where mother and I had dined.
 An attached note said: "I paid this bill in advance.
 I wasn't sure that I could be there; but nevertheless I paid for two plates — one for you and the other for your wife.
 You will never know what that night meant for me."

 At that moment, I understood the importance of saying in time: "I love you," and to give our loved ones the time that they deserve.
 Nothing in life is more important than your family.
 Give them the time they deserve, because these things cannot be put off till "some other time."

-Origins: Our earliest sighting of this story was its appearance as an Internet newsgroup post in November 2005, and it has landed in the snopes.com inbox many times since then.
+Origins: Our earliest sighting of this story about a son's last encounter with his mother was its appearance as an Internet newsgroup post in November 2005, and it has landed in the snopes.com inbox many times since then.
 While the item is lacking in checkable details (no names, dates, or locations are given) and is therefore not subject to being vetted or disproved, it is clear that whatever its veracity may be, there is something in the tale itself that resonates with

 The moral of the story about a final dinner shared by mother and son is that praiseworthy tasks should be performed in the here and now rather than put off for some later date.
 The narrative drives home its message by having the mother die shortly after her evening with her son, thereby underscoring the lesson that "someday" doesn't always come — that the people we always promised ourselves we'd find time to be nice to don't always live long enough to see it.
 "Follow the dutiful son's example and act now," says the tale, "lest for you and yours tomorrow not come."